 Background

 In 2006 an important simplification introduced in the 2007-2013 ESF Regulation allowed the Member States to declare indirect costs on a flat rate basis, up to 20 % of direct costs of an operation.
 During the programming period 2007-2013, some additional options were introduced (standard scales of unit costs and lump sums) and the possibility to use them was extended to the ERDF.
 The use of flat rate financing, standard scales of unit costs and lump sums (hereinafter referred to as ‘simplified costs’) was welcomed by all stakeholders, including the European Court of Auditors.
+"The Court recommended […] that the Commission should extend the use of lump sum and flat rate payments instead of reimbursing ‘real costs’ in order to reduce the likelihood of error and the administrative burden on project promoters. […] Projects whose costs are declared using SCOs are less error prone.
+Thus a more extensive use of SCOs would normally have a positive impact on the level of error".

 For the 2014-2020 period, the Commission proposed to maintain the 2007-2013 options.
 The Commission also extended these possibilities, seeking more legal certainty for national authorities and more harmonisation among the ESI Funds, as well as with other EU Funds implemented by shared management (AMIF, ISF) or through other methods of implementation (Horizon 2020, Erasmus + for instance).